No. 7 Penn State, Illinois unsure of QBs ahead of matchup - WHIZ News

 STATE COLLEGE, Pa.
 (AP) — Penn State coach James Franklin originally planned to practice with two quarterbacks this week, neither named Sean Clifford.

-But the third-year starter, who’s nursing an unspecified upper body injury, participated with some passes.
+But the third-year starter, who is nursing an unspecified upper body injury, participated with some passes.
 He also split snaps with Ta’Quan Roberson and Christian Veilleux on Wednesday.

 Clifford’s return to the practice field doesn’t necessarily mean he’ll return to Beaver Stadium when the No. 7 Nittany Lions (5-1, 2-1 Big Ten) host Illinois (2-5, 1-3) on Saturday.